 As years go by, this famous photograph of three extraordinarily improbable icons takes on new meaning.
 It was taken by Mick Rock at the Dorchester Hotel in London at a party for American journalists on July 16, 1972 hosted by David Bowie’s newly christened alter ego Ziggy Stardust.
 Exactly one year later, Ziggy would be history.
 “Bye bye, we love you!”

 We have since come to know that all of the soon-to-be legends in the photo; David Bowie, Iggy Pop and Lou Reed had developed outlandish stage personas which ultimately consumed their minds and their personal lives.
 Even their absent friend, Marc Bolan of T. Rex – is represented on Iggy’s T-shirt.
 Marc Feld had transformed himself into Marc Bolan, King of Glam.
 Talkin’ ‘bout a personality crisis!

-Iggy is the sole survivor.
-We would never have predicted this strange but true circumstance.
 We lost Bowie in 2016, Reed in 2013 and Bolan in 1977 at the young age of 29 and Mick Rock passed away in 2021 at age 72 – yet Iggy soldiers on.
 The Iggy Pop name has served and protected him well.
-In 2019 at age 72 – fifty years after the release of the debut album by The Stooges in 1969, Iggy released his 18th solo album titled Free (September 2019).
-With his newly found freedom, Jimmy has been able to unleash his true self.
+In January 2023 at age 75 – fifty-four years after the release of the debut album by The Stooges in 1969, Iggy released his 19th solo album titled Every Loser.
+With his newly found freedom and success, Jim has been able to unleash his true self.

-In retrospect, Iggy looks like a scruffy urchin in the photo, holding a cigarette pack in his teeth, standing in between two rising stars.
-He doesn’t have ‘an outfit’.
-He is not styled except for some self-applied eye liner.
+In retrospect, Iggy looks like a scruffy urchin in the photo, holding a Lucky Strike cigarette pack in his teeth, standing in between two rising stars.
+He doesn’t have “an outfit.”
+He is not styled, except for some self-applied eye liner.
 He defies glamour but is guilty by association.
 He’s looking to see if this alliance can help to propagate his art.